windsonsea/k8s/content/en/blog/_posts/2026/kubernetes-v1-36-release/index.md

 This work was done across several KEPs (including [#5729](https://kep.k8s.io/5729), [#5304](https://kep.k8s.io/5304), [#5517](https://kep.k8s.io/5517), [#5677](https://kep.k8s.io/5677), and [#5491](https://kep.k8s.io/5491)) led by SIG Scheduling and SIG Node.

-### Native Histogram Support for Kubernetes Metrics
+### Native histogram support for Kubernetes metrics

 High-resolution monitoring reaches a new milestone in Kubernetes v1.36 with the introduction of Native Histogram support in Alpha.
 While classical Prometheus histograms relied on static, pre-defined buckets that often forced a compromise